 Did your newborn suffer a birth injury due to medical negligence?

-Talk to a birth injury attorney who has dedicated her entire career to these types of cases.
+Talk to an injury attorney who has dedicated her entire career to birth trauma cases.

 “They went above and beyond to give our family a level of closure that was vital for us to move forward...” - Della C.

 “They worked their hearts out to get justice for a young child...I have been a lawyer for 20 years, and can honestly say that this law firm could be the best medical malpractice firm in the country.” - Reynaldo Garza III

 “I will definitely recommend them to any family.
 Laura is definitely hands down an amazing lawyer.” - Jacklyn C.

 All parents wish the best for their new baby.
 We hope, we pray, we change and adapt our own lifestyles to prepare for our own little miracle, and we put our trust in the medical system to do the right things to protect our newborn.
 Today’s medical imaging and technology is much better than it was even a few years ago.

 The bad news?
 Preventable birth injuries still happen in as many as 30 percent of deliveries.